-#EndSARS Peaceful Nigerian Protestors Say Police Opened Fire On Them At The Lekki Toll Gate
+#EndSARS Peaceful Nigerian Protestors Say Officials Opened Fire On Them At The Lekki Toll Gate

 We’re watching and we’re with you.

 There’s a shocking story breaking out of Nigeria in connection to the #EndSARS movement.
-Social media is being flooded with startling pictures and videos of unarmed peaceful protestors who said they were attacked by police officials at Lekki Toll Gate in Lagos.
-Reportedly officials were on hand to enforce a 24-hour curfew and opened fire on protestors who refused to leave.
+Social media is being flooded with startling pictures and videos of unarmed peaceful protestors who said they were attacked by officials at Lekki Toll Gate in Lagos.
+Reportedly officials were on hand to enforce a curfew and resorted to violence.

 The news has garnered the attention of celebrities who are using their platforms to amplify what’s happening amid reports that the toll gate’s CCTV cameras and lights have been disabled.
 A number of people also watched Nigerian DJ @DJSwitch’s Instagram Live showing blood and gore including protestors removing a bullet from her leg.